Everyone loves the party game/icebreaker “two truths and a lie.”

 Ultimately, this means that VAWA’s funds are not always spent on assisting victims of violence, leaving some without access to the services they need.

 C. LIE!
-Sadly, while both men and women experience domestic and sexual abuse, women are far more likely to be victims of these horrific crimes.
-Unfortunately, H.R.
-1620 actually eliminates “women” from Title 2 and replaces them with “people.”
-In Title 4 of H.R.
-1620, women are erased again.
-The legislation deletes “women” and replaces them with “adults, youth.”
+Sadly, while both men and women experience domestic abuse, sexual abuse, and stalking, women are more likely to be victims of these horrific crimes.
+Unfortunately, this latest version of VAWA removes the word “women” from the text and replaces it with “individuals.”
+In a bid to be “inclusive,” this version of VAWA allows men who identify as women to be placed in women’s prisons and shelters, despite clear issues in places where that is already the policy.
 Is the Violence Against Women Act looking out for women?

-Congress enacted VAWA 27 years ago with laudable intentions: To prevent and respond to victims of violence.
-VAWA isn’t a political issue; we all want to work to reduce violence against women.
-If policymakers are serious about helping women, they should reauthorize a better Violence Against Women Act (VAWA) that delivers funding in a transparent way and assists those who need it the most.
+Congress enacted VAWA 27 years ago with laudable intentions: To prevent and respond to the crimes of violence against women.
+VAWA shouldn’t be a political issue; we all want to eliminate violence against women.
+If policymakers are serious about helping women, they should reauthorize a better Violence Against Women Act (VAWA) and stop putting progressive political concerns ahead of women’s security and safety.